dynamicloud/dynamicloud_nodejs_api/README.md

 query.add(dc.conditions.like("name", "Eleaz%")).add(dc.conditions..equals("age", 33));
 ```

-These two calls of add method will produce something like this:
+These two calls of add function will produce something like this:

-`name like 'Eleazar%' **AND** age = 33`
+`name like 'Eleazar%' AND age = 33`

-Query object provides a method called **getResultsWithProjection(callback)**, this method will execute a request using the *ModelId* and *Conditions*.
+Query object provides a function called `getResultsWithProjection(projection, callback)`, this function will execute a request using the *ModelId* and *Conditions*.
 The response from Dynamicloud will be encapsulated in a javascript object.

 #Between condition